-Collateral equivalent to 3 days' average drawings or USD 50,000 whichever is higher, may be kept by the Overseas Principal with a designated bank in India.
-The minimum amount of USD 50,000 shall be kept as a foreign currency deposit while the balance amount may be kept in the form of a Bank Guarantee.
-The adequacy of collateral should be reviewed at half yearly intervals on the basis of remittances received during the past six months.
+Collateral equivalent to 3 days' average drawings or US \$ 50,000, whichever is higher, may be kept by the Overseas Principal in favour of the Indian Agent with a designated bank in India.
+The minimum amount of US \$ 50,000 shall be kept as a foreign currency deposit while the balance amount may be kept in the form of a Bank Guarantee.
+The adequacy of collateral should be reviewed by Indian Agents at quarterly intervals on the basis of remittances received during the past three months.